Skip to content

 Best Time to Visit

 December through April is the sweet spot.
 Minimal rain, comfortable temperatures in the 80s, and the lowest chance of sargassum washing ashore.
-This is peak season, so expect slightly higher prices and more visitors, though “crowded” here still means you might share the beach with 20 people instead of 5.
+This is also prime season for flamingo viewing at Laguna de Oviedo, when migratory birds swell the colony to its peak.
+Expect slightly higher prices and more visitors, though “crowded” here still means you might share the beach with 20 people instead of 5.

 May and November offer a nice balance of good weather and fewer tourists.
 Shoulder season means better availability at hotels and easier tour bookings, with only slightly elevated chances of afternoon rain.

 June through October requires more caution.
-Summer temperatures regularly exceed 100°F in this desert microclimate, making midday beach visits genuinely dangerous without adequate water and shade.
+Summer temperatures regularly climb into the high 90s°F in this semi-arid microclimate, making midday beach visits genuinely unpleasant without adequate water and shade.
 Hurricane season officially runs from June through November, peaking from August through October.
 The southwest coast is historically less affected than the north, but storms can still disrupt travel plans.

 Check cruise ship schedules before booking if you’re an independent traveler.
 Ship days bring tour groups to Bahia de las Aguilas, and the beach feels noticeably different when 50 cruise passengers show up versus 5 overnight guests.
 Non-cruise days often mean you’ll have long stretches of sand nearly to yourself.
 Mid-week visits (Tuesday through Thursday) reliably draw the smallest crowds year-round.